Big disruptions are rad.

 Its predecessors include the likes of TeamSpeak and Vent, two juggernauts that were created soon after the birth of modern online gaming.
 These tools were incredibly useful at their inception and indispensable in growing online gaming as we know it today.
 However, their drawbacks became more apparent as time went on.
 Call quality in these tools was often unreliable or they used too much of a system’s resources, causing computers to slow.
 Their user interfaces went without any upgrades even as 2010 approached — user experience be damned.

 When Discord was publicly released in the spring of 2015, the gamers eagerly adopted it for what it was: the VoIP tool for the modern era of gaming.

 Despite Discord’s intended use as a tool for gamers, it has been co-opted by a plethora of other online communities, fulfilling the same purpose that online forums once did.
 Many subreddits, friend groups and even organizations offer dedicated Discord servers for members to meet in.
 Discord servers have been made for users looking to discuss everything from economics to KPop.
-The list is practically endless.
+As you can see from this list of Discord servers, the subjects are practically endless.

 Definitely not my Discord server.